MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

     The Windows security app is used by a number of Windows security features to provide notifications about the health and security of the machine.
 Security app notifications include firewalls, antivirus products, Windows Defender SmartScreen, and others.

-- Platform: **Windows 10 and later**:

-  > [!NOTE]
-  > The *Windows 10 and later* platform is available to create new profiles as part of a public preview for the following profile.

-  - Profile: **Defender Updates controls** (public preview) - Manage update settings for Microsoft Defender, including the following settings that are taken directly from the [Defender CSP - Windows Client Management](/windows/client-management/mdm/policy-csp-Defender):
+  - Profile: **Defender Updates controls** - Manage update settings for Microsoft Defender, including the following settings that are taken directly from the [Defender CSP - Windows Client Management](/windows/client-management/mdm/policy-csp-Defender):

     - Engine Updates Channel
     - Platform Updates Channel